AgPipeline/drone-makeflow/README.md

 [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/) is a JSON format for specifying geographic shape information.
 This is the default format for specifying plot geometries.

+* Makeflow <a name="ref_makeflow" />
+We use [Makeflow](https://cctools.readthedocs.io/en/latest/man_pages/makeflow/) to run the apps defined with Scientific Filesystem.
+This tool enables error recovery, automatic retries, distributed computing, and many other features.

 * Scientific Filesystem <a name="scif" />
 We use the [Scientific Filesystem](https://sci-f.github.io/) to organize our applications, provide ease of execution, and to assist in reproducibility.